OLASUMBO-ROQEE/Dimplat_project/README.md

 ### Project Overview
 ---
 This Data Analysis Project aims to generate insight into te financial report of an organization.
 By analysing tge various parameters in te dataset.
-It seeks to gather enough insight to make rrasonable decisions whivh will help tell compelling stories around our data from the insight gotten.
+It seeks to gather enough insight to make reasonable decisions whivh will help tell compelling stories around our data from the insight gotten.

 ### Tools Used